Do you dream of owning your own online store?

-Unprofitable niches (typically!) cater to lower income groups, are associated with cheaper-priced products, evoke a ton of brand loyalty, aren’t growing in popularity, or don’t have customer longevity.
+Unprofitable niches are typically associated with cheaper-priced products, evoke a ton of brand loyalty, aren’t growing in popularity, or don’t have customer longevity.

-Profitable niches, on the other hand, cater to the upper middle class, are associated with more expensive products, don’t evoke brand loyalty, are growing in popularity, and have customer longevity.
+Profitable niches, on the other hand, are associated with more expensive products, don’t evoke brand loyalty, are growing in popularity, and have customer longevity.

 One final thing: